bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 ==========

 That's my little project on LLM's.
-It was a good learning experience hitting a few things I wanted to learn more about with one stone.
-There are many obvious places where I could improve the project like using the latest versions of OpenAI models, using both fine-tuning and RAG patterns, or generating a better dataset, but honestly, I'm not that interested in doing more.
+It was a good learning experience hitting a few things that I wanted to learn more about with one stone.
+There are many obvious places where I could improve the project like using the latest versions of OpenAI models, using a combination of fine-tuning and RAG patterns, or generating a better dataset, but honestly, I'm not that interested in doing more.
 I'm generally a late adopter to many things because I don't want to "waste" my time on fads.
-That might be my age showing (although I'm not that old).
-My personality biases towards going deep on time tested ideas, I guess I'm just not built to keep up with the latest trends.
+That might just be my age showing (although I'm not that old).
+My personality biases towards going deep on time tested ideas.
+I guess I'm just not built to keep up with the latest trends.
 It was a fun project though and I might end up doing more of these "building" projects instead of diving deep into the math and algorithms.
 That's the